-As of , 2006, there were shares of common stock outstanding on an as-converted basis held by approximately stockholders of record.
-After giving effect to the sale to the public of the shares of common stock offered in this prospectus and the concurrent private placement, there will be shares of common stock outstanding.
+As of July 31, 2006, there were 35,400,240 shares of common stock outstanding on an as-converted basis held by approximately 385 stockholders of record.
+After giving effect to the sale to the public of the shares of common stock offered in this prospectus (including the sale of shares of common stock through the directed share program) and the concurrent private placement, there will be 41,651,028 shares of common stock outstanding.